 Thirty or forty in age is just the same as today for cats.

 I wish you luck.
 Going through this life is the first time for all of us anyway.

 Se Hee needs a tenant so he can have extra money to pay his mortgages.
-Ji Hoo, who doesn’t have money for house deposit; needs a cheap place where she can stay.
+Ji Hoo, who doesn’t have money for a house deposit needs a cheap place where she can stay.
 Their needs totally fit, but they are the exact opposite of each other.
-Se Hee lives in algorithm.
+Se Hee lives in an algorithm.
 He calculates almost everything.
 He is a genius.
 Weird.
 Awkward.
 Too awkward, it’s so hilarious!

 Ji Ho is a dreamer.
 She wears her heart on her sleeves.
 She believes there should be love in marriage.
 But with her circumstance, she changed her mind.
 They both agreed that need weighs more; that marriage is a way of survival.
 Until we get on to the later part of the drama, you will see their emotional struggles and how they got through their marriage.

-Mr. Ma is a CEO of a dating app.
+Mr. Ma is the CEO of a dating app.
 It aims to promote dating and not marriage.
 Contrary to that, Mr. Ma wants to get married.
-He is very emotionally invested to Soo Ji.
+He is very emotionally invested in Soo Ji.
 He wants a long-term relationship with her.
 Meanwhile, Soo Ji is always sexually harassed in her workplace.
-She saw how Mr. Ma is concerned about her that she gave him a chance to date her but still, not to marriage.
+She saw how Mr. Ma is concerned about her that she gave him a chance to date her but still, not to marry.

 Soo Ji has a very strong personality but is actually soft inside.
 Like most of us, she has her guards up because life can be too cruel and people can be too dangerous.
 But then, there will always be someone who will we open our doors for.